vmware/open-vm-tools/README.md

 #### Configuring the build for the ContainerInfo plugin
-The configure script defaults to build the ContainerInfo plugin.
-If, however, all the needed dependencies are not available, the plugin will not be built - as if the configure script was invoked with `--enable-containerinfo=no`.
-Use this option to explicitly avoid trying to build the plugin.
+The configure script defaults to building the ContainerInfo when all the needed dependencies are available.
+ContainerInfo will not be built if there are missing dependencies.
+Invoke the configure script with `--enable-containerinfo=no` to explicitly inhibit building the plugin.
 ```
 ./configure --enable-containerinfo=no
 ```
-If the configure script is given the option `--enable-containerinfo=yes` and all necessary dependencies are not available, the configure script will terminate with an error.
+If the configure script is given the option `--enable-containerinfo=yes` and any necessary dependency is not available, the configure script will terminate with an error.
 ```
 ./configure --enable-containerinfo=yes
 ```